 Urban Growth in North America 2025 – Which Cities Are Expanding the Fastest?

 Spanning an area of 18.65 million square kilometers (7.2 million square miles), the region has a population density of 21 people per square kilometer (54 per square mile).
-Urbanization continues to shape its growth, with 82.2% of the population about 316.7 million people living in cities.
-With a median age of 38.5 years, Northern America is witnessing rapid urban expansion, reshaping economic trends and migration patterns.
+Urbanization continues to shape its growth, with 82.2% of the population, about 316.7 million people, living in cities.

-So What Cities Are Rapidly Growing?
+So, What Cities Are Rapidly Growing?

 The fastest-growing cities are determined by net migration, which is measured by the growth or decline of the population over the past five years.